honghaianthony/MovieReview/README.md

 ## Motivation

 This is the first project I made with my team.
 The project using ExpressJS, NodeJS and Handlebars to build website.
-In the lack of review movies website, we see that problems and started making this.
+In the lack of review movies website, we see that problems and started making this project.
+We hope that this project will help you to find the best movies to watch.

 ## Installation